ohel/gaincms/README.md

 # GainCMS

-GainCMS is a simple PHP blog engine for generic websites and blogs.
-Influenced by [Jekyll](http://jekyllrb.com/) and [Grav](http://getgrav.org/) which are close but not as simple as this.
+GainCMS is a simple PHP blog engine for generic websites and blogs, influenced by Jekyll and Grav which are close but not as simple and effective as this.
 If all you need is a quick and simple CMS/blog with pagination and comments supports or a simple responsive web site, this might be a good base.
 Not by any means "user-friendly" in the modern dummy end user sense, if you have some dev skills or experience with CLI, GainCMS should be trivial to use and takes only a few minutes to get into.

 ## Feature list

+* Simple and easy to modify
 * Flat file blog CMS
 * Responsive design (Bootstrap)
 * Markdown articles (Parsedown)
 * Disqus comments
 * Pagination
-* Tags
+* Tagging
 * PHP routing
 * Multiple blog support
-* Simple and easy to modify
+* Simple visitor statistics

 ## Structure explained